Ashford-A/PRECEPTS1/experiments/subgrouping_isolate/README.md

 ## Running the experiment ##

-Use `run_isolate.py` to launch the experiment pipeline, and modify `cluster.json` if necessary which by default is designed for Slurm.
+Use `run_isolate.sh` to launch the experiment pipeline, and modify `cluster.json` if necessary which by default is designed for Slurm.

 The arguments used by `run_isolate` are identical to those used by